Growing Fiddle Leaf Fig Plants From Stem Cuttings

 In most cases, fiddle leaf fig propagation can take 6-8 weeks.
 After 4 weeks, you should start to see spots that look similar to popcorn developing on your cutting.
 These are the beginning of the roots forming.

-Roots should be between 1-2 inches and you will want a lot of new roots around that length.
+With fiddle leaf fig propagation, roots should be between 1-2 inches and you will want a lot of new roots around that length.
 Once you remove your cutting from the water, pot it into a small container that is 2-4 inches in diameter.
 Use a fast-draining soil and keep it moist.

 Adding a bottom heat mat can help to keep the new cutting growing and begin fertilizing after 2 weeks’ time.
 Once the cutting is root-bound, increase your pot by 2-4 inches and you have a brand-new plant!